 Whatever the weather, you and your children can admire the scenery and learn about wildlife at the nature centers.
 A vacation at an Ohio State Park offers plenty of ways to connect with your children and grandchildren, no tablets or smartphones needed.
 (But don’t worry; Wi-Fi is available).
-All of these five lodges delight families with indoor pools, full-service restaurants, game rooms with air hockey, ping-pong and other amusements as well as cozy nooks with fireplaces.
+All of these four lodges delight families with indoor pools, full-service restaurants, game rooms with air hockey, ping-pong and other amusements as well as cozy nooks with fireplaces.

-In addition to lodge rooms, four of the parks offer winterized cabins with full kitchens, making it easy to keep costs down by cooking your own meals.
+In addition to lodge rooms, three of the parks offer winterized cabins with full kitchens, making it easy to keep costs down by cooking your own meals.
 You can save additional money with the Kids Stay & Eat Free package.
 Through April 25, up to two children per room, age 12 and younger, stay for free and eat for free from the kid’s menu when accompanied by a paying adult.
 Blackout dates apply.